-- The PDU set is necessary for the processing of some PDU sets of the stream to which it belongs.
-Such PDU sets should be assigned a PSI value in the range 9-13 (inclusive).
-The lower end of the range should be used for IDR/IRAP pictures since they are more important for the bitstream.
+- The PDU Set is necessary for the processing of some PDU Sets of the stream to which it belongs.
+Such PDU Sets should be assigned a PSI value in the range 9-13 (inclusive).
+The lower end of the range should be used for IDR/IRAP pictures since they are more important for decoding of the bitstream.

-- In H.264, these include:
+- In H.264/AVC, these include:

 - IDR pictures with nal_unit_type equal to 5